 The best explanation we have for why trigger digits hurt involves a tunnel that’s too tight for a tendon to easily move through.
 This too-tight fit manifests itself as pain and a clicking sensation.
-Our article on trigger fingers discusses this more in depth and you can find it by clicking here.
-Classically, the mechanical irritation from overuse leads to thickening of the flexor tendon and/or tendon sheath which can be felt in the palm as an area of swelling with a small, moving nodule in the palm.
+Our article on trigger finger release symptoms discusses this more in depth.
+Classically, overuse mechanically irritates and leads to the thickening of the flexor tendon and/or tendon sheath.
+This can manifest as a swollen area with a small, moving nodule in the palm.

 How Can Proliance Hand, Wrist and Elbow Physicians Help?

 A consultation with Proliance Hand, Wrist and Elbow Physicians can help determine if your hand suffers from trigger thumbs.
 Our highly skilled occupational therapists are onsite at our Kirkland and Bellevue offices for your convenience.
 Whether it is time to try a splint, a steroid injection or surgery for your trigger thumb, our staff can help you find relief today at any of our five convenient Eastside locations.